Broad Form Insurance is Drivers License Insurance [FAQ]

 Personal Injury Protection (PIP) Can Be Added

-Personal Injury Protection medical coverage can be added to your Broad Form policy so that you and your passenger’s medical bills will be covered no matter who caused the accident (No Fault Coverage).
+Broad Form Insurance policies can have Personal Injury Protection medical coverage added so that you and your passengers will be covered for injuries no matter who caused the accident (No Fault Coverage).

-- Broad Form Coverage – Drive legal for less.
+- Broad Form Insurance Coverage – Drive legal for less.

-- Pay one low price whether you own one car or many.
+- Pay the same low price whether you own one car or many.

-- You don’t need to own a vehicle to get a BroadForm insurance.
+- You don’t own a car but you want to get insurance.

 - Broad Form coverage is available with or without an SR22 filing.